 If you're shopping for a GoTo Connect alternative, there's a decent chance you don't actually want a phone system.
-You want to send a lot of texts that land, make outbound calls without paying call-center money, and not get filtered by carriers.
+You want to send a lot of texts that land, and not get filtered by carriers.
 The PBX, the desk-phone provisioning, the auto-attendant trees — that's the part you're paying for and barely using.

 Full disclosure: I work for ReadySMS, so I have a side in this.
 I'll keep the comparison honest — including the cases where GoTo Connect is genuinely the better buy.
 The point isn't to dunk on a competitor; it's to help you figure out whether you're buying a unified phone system or a messaging-and-outbound stack, because those are different purchases.